eviofragoso/restaurant_api/step_guide.md

-17 - [lvl2] Handled the pending restaurant tests and added restaurant validation tests 18 - [lvl2] Added restaurant validation test in menu tests 19 - [lvl2] Added Uniqueness validation test in menu item tests
+17 - [lvl2] Handled the pending restaurant tests and added restaurant validation tests 18 - [lvl2] Added restaurant validation test in menu tests 19 - [lvl2] Added Uniqueness validation test in menu item tests 20 - [lvl2] rails g model menu_menu_item menu:belongs_to menu_item:belongs_to
+21 - [lvl2] Added migration to handle change in the menu items association, now belonging to restaurant 22 - [lvl2] Added data migrating in the migration, so there is no orphaned menu items when changing the belongs_to association
+23 -